• Skip to primary navigation

 For the full recipe and ingredients for these Vegan Lebkuchen, head to the recipe card below!

-The flours poured into a bowl ready to mix.
+The flours poured into a bowl ready to mix, with lemon zest and spices.

-1. First melt your butter, sugar and agave syrup.
-Mix until the sugar is properly melted
+1 & 2 First melt your butter, sugar and agave syrup.
+Mix until the sugar is properly melted.

-2. In a large bowl, sift in the flour and spices.
-Then mix the butter/sugar mix into the flour.
+3. In a large bowl, sift in the flour, baking powder and spices.
+Then mix the melted butter and sugar into the dry ingredients.

-3. Add the bicarb soda, the lemon zest and slowly add the lemon juice until you have a sticky dough.
+4. Slowly add lemon juice and keep mixing until you have a sticky dough.

-4. You will end up with a sticky dough, so to help with rolling out, Chill the dough in the fridge for half an hour- or even overnight.
+5. You will end up with a sticky dough.
+For best results and ease of rolling, cover the dough with cling film then chill the dough in the fridge for half an hour- or even overnight.

-Now you can cut out pretty shapes.
+Now you can cut out pretty shapes using cookie cutters.
 Make sure to use quite simple shapes as the dough is quite fragile.

-6. Lay the shapes on a lined baking tray and bake for 10-15 minutes until just turning golden.
+7 & 8.
+Lay the shapes on a parchment paper lined baking tray and bake for 10-15 minutes until just turning golden.
 Leave to cool completely on a rack.

 Showing dipping a lebkuchen cookie into the icing sugar glaze.